I am 47 years old. I turn 48 late this month.

 I suppose each life event, each marker, is marked itself by the context of the other life events and circumstances occurring around it.

 In our happiest times these markers shine.
-They are imbued with both the preciousness and warmth of the present moment and present life — they are presents, indeed — and the anticipatory richness and promise of what’s to come, making them deep, true celebrations.
+They are imbued with both the preciousness and warmth of the present moment and present life—they are indeed presents, then—and the anticipatory richness and promise of what’s to come, making them deep, true celebrations.

 Every day is like that during these times, actually.
 Every day is celebration.

-And, if we’re very lucky, we reach a place in time, relationship, trust, and love where this is the preponderance of our life.
+And, if we’re very lucky, we reach a place in time, relationship, trust, and love where this is most of our life.

 This is natural, for the most part for most people, sometimes cyclically, sometimes for prolonged phases or periods of our lives or the lives of the people we love.
 These times can be sad, yes, or worse, and they also can be reflective and regenerative periods.
 Sometimes they’re not, and sometimes you don’t really know what a period actually is until you’re out of it.